 GRANDMA’S PANNA COTTA RECIPE WITHOUT GELATIN

-Panna cotta is a classic and timeless spoon dessert typical of Italian cuisine, particularly Piedmontese, made with cream and sugar that thicken thanks to gelatin, resulting in a fresh, velvety, and creamy dessert with a taste of cream and vanilla.
+Panna cotta is a classic and timeless Italian dessert, particularly from Piedmont, made with cream and sugar that thicken thanks to fish gelatin, creating a fresh, velvety, and creamy dessert with the taste of cream and vanilla.

-Uniquely delicious on its own but even more so if accompanied by various toppings, ranging from fresh fruit to caramel, melted chocolate, and much more.
+Uniquely delicious on its own but even more so when accompanied by various toppings ranging from fresh fruit to caramel, or melted chocolate and much more.

-Traditionally, panna cotta is thickened cold, thanks to the addition of gelatin in the warm cream and sugar mixture.
-But this is not the only way to make this delicious dessert.
-In fact, panna cotta can also be prepared without gelatin by using egg whites to achieve the same result.
+Traditionally, panna cotta is set cold thanks to the addition of fish gelatin in the hot cream and sugar mixture.
+But this isn’t the only way to make this delicious dessert.
+You can also prepare panna cotta without gelatin by using egg whites to achieve the same result.

-For this version of the panna cotta recipe, I relied on my grandma’s recipe, my grandma, of course, who, since it wasn’t easy to find gelatin sheets in her time, adapted the original recipe, achieving an excellent result that rivals classic panna cotta, suitable for everyone and even vegans!
+For this version of the panna cotta recipe, I relied on my grandma’s recipe, my grandma of course, who, given that in her time it wasn’t so easy to find gelatin sheets, had adapted the original recipe.
+This yielded an excellent result that rivals the classic panna cotta, suitable for everyone and even vegans!

-Preparing panna cotta without gelatin is really simple and accessible to everyone, plus, as mentioned, it requires only a few simple ingredients: fresh liquid cream, whole milk (or just cream), sugar, vanilla (or vanillin), and egg whites instead of gelatin sheets to thicken the dessert.
+Making panna cotta without gelatin is really simple and accessible to everyone.
+Furthermore, as mentioned, it takes just a few simple ingredients: fresh liquid cream, whole milk (or just cream), sugar, vanilla (or vanillin), and egg whites instead of gelatin sheets to set the dessert.

-Once all the ingredients are mixed, you can choose whether to make individual portions by pouring the panna cotta into typical pudding molds or in a single mold to then unmold and slice.
-At that point, the panna cotta will be baked in a water bath so it can set without drying out.
+Once all the ingredients are mixed, you can choose to make single servings by pouring the Panna cotta into typical pudding molds or into a single mold to be unmolded and sliced.
+At that point, the panna cotta should be cooked in a bain-marie in the oven so it can set without drying out.

-The result is an enveloping, compact panna cotta that is soft and very creamy, literally melting in the mouth.
+The result is an enveloping and compact panna cotta but soft and incredibly creamy that literally melts in your mouth.

-So everyone get ready because today we will prepare grandma’s panna cotta recipe without gelatin made at home, as good as the bought one, if not better: guaranteed result!
+Everyone ready because today we’ll prepare grandma’s panna cotta recipe without gelatin at home, good like the store-bought, if not better: guaranteed result!

 • Difficulty: Easy